 As we move into the age of blockchain, mobile device makers would have key roles.
 The phone is becoming the convergence point for many computing users.
 Companies that can host where these devices are made, and the software that make them smarter, will offer many game-changing working experiences to engineers.
 Over time, those workers will depart, and then move into the economy to expand the space.
 The diffusion process will have catalytic impacts.
 This is important as Nigeria does not seem to have the resources to invest in the new sectors.
 We cannot just wait: we need to use different mechanisms to attract the companies of the future.

 In the 21st century, every nation would be compelled to invest in the companies of the future.
 The key is making sure you get value for that investment.
 A smart tax system to bring venture funds into Nigeria could be a catalytic strategy for our nation.
 When we have such systems, it would mean that we are investing in companies like Tecno Mobile.
 Such enablers would help the companies advance the emerging technology firms in Nigeria and potentially seed a wave of local innovation.

 *The use of Tecno is simply to capture the essence of indigenous mobile development capability.
 It could be any firm.
-Yes, Tecno may not be fully indigenous but it is closer to Nigeria than anything out there.----Hire me to speak in your event, program or company
+Yes, Tecno may not be fully indigenous but it is closer to Nigeria than anything out there.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).